Yeonmi Park: Media, speaking and internet presence

 Park has written and spoken publicly about her life in North Korea, has written for The Washington Post, and has been interviewed by The Guardian and for the Australian public affairs show Dateline.
 She was a co-host on five episodes for Casey Lartigue, a talk show host of the podcast North Korea Today, which focuses on North Korean topics and the lives of refugees after their escapes.
 Park has told the story of her defection at several well-known events, including TEDx in Bath, the One Young World summit in Dublin, and the Oslo Freedom Forum.

 Park is a member of the Helena Group think tank.

 At a speaking engagement at Texas Tech University in April 2021, Park claimed that speech criticizing the North Korean Supreme Leader had become a crime in South Korea, possibly referring to South Korea's passing of an amendment to the "Inter-Korean Relations Development Act" prohibiting South Koreans from sending, amongst other things, anti-Pyongyang leaflets, auxiliary storage devices (for example, USB drives), and money or other monetary benefits to North Korea.
 In 2021, she was a guest on the podcast of YouTuber Tim Pool, on the Joe Rogan podcast, and made an appearance as a guest on a talk show belonging to American conservative Candace Owens.
+At the Objectivist Conference -- OCON -- in summer of 2023 in Miami, Yeonmi Park was a guest speaker.

 According to the conservative media outlet Campus Reform, in 2023 students at Syracuse University tore down posters advertising a speech by Park, and used online platforms to accuse her of lying.
 She appeared on a February 2023 podcast of Fox News presenter Megyn Kelly, who acknowledged that many aspects of Park's stories had shifted, before telling her audiences that she had verified Park's stories about Korea.
 In the same month, she appeared on the show of comedian Andrew Schulz.

 In November 2023, Park was paid to give a speech at Wake Forest University at an event hosted by the conservative group Young Americans for Freedom.
 In response the university's student paper, Old Gold & Black, published multiple articles with differing opinions on the event.
 Despite their differences, all the articles generally agreed that Park's stories about life in North Korea were unreliable.
 In the same month Park also spoke at the University of Iowa, where many of the students were also reported to have questioned the validity of her stories.